Solar panels in a field with skyscrapers in the background.

 Student Scholars

 The Sustainable Business Law Student Scholars Program is a key component of the Sustainable Business Law Hub in creating the next generation of sustainable business lawyers.
-The program provides curricular, scholarship, and mentorship opportunites for students pursuing careers in sustainable business law and as ESG lawyers.
+The program provides curricular, scholarship, and mentorship opportunities for students pursuing careers in sustainable business law and as ESG lawyers.
 The highly-selective program is designed for students with outstanding entrance credentials and a well-articulated passion for pursuing a career at the intersection of sustainability, business law, and environmental law.

 Hub Scholars have the opportunity to receive practical training and experience in using the law to foster sustainable business practices through an internship/externship experience with an ESG practice group in a law firm, under the guidance of in-house counsel within a corporate entity, or within an NGO/government body working in the ESG space.
 They can also take advantage of targeted training workshops and programs that will prepare them for these externship experiences while working closely with a faculty supervisor and a professional mentor in the field to develop their interests and to identify networking and job opportunities.